tyson-nw/Neosys/database/sources/SRD/SRD.md

 ##### Withdraw
 The character can make the withdraw action, as such they don't provoke [[#Movement Response]]

-#### Bonus Action
+#### Swift Act
-Bonus actions are actions that follow the main action.
+Swift Acts are actions that follow the main action.
 They could be offhand attacks, abilities, or other actions that don't rise to a full [[#Act]].

 ##### Offhand Attack
 If you have a weapon with the [[#Fine]] feature it can be used to make an offhand attack.

 ##### Cast a Spell
-If you cast a spell with a [[#Bonus Action]] casting time, you cannot cast another spell this round, other than a cantrip.
+If you cast a spell with a [[#Swift Act]] casting time, you cannot cast another spell this round, other than a cantrip.

 ##### Scan the Battlefield
 You make a [[#Wits]]+[[#Senses]] roll to reveal hidden enemies.